OpenNebula/docs/source/installation_and_configuration/frontend_installation/database.rst

 First of all, you need a working MySQL or MariaDB server.
 You can either deploy one for the OpenNebula installation following the guides for your operating system or reuse an existing one accessible via the Front-end.
 We assume you have a working MySQL/MariaDB server installed.

+.. note:: MySQL should be recent enough to support the FULLTEXT indexing used by OpenNebula to implement the VM search feature.
+For MariaDB, that means at least a late minor version of release 10.0 if you use the default InnoDB.
+If you are using CentOS 7 you may be interested in install packages from Software Collections (``centos-release-scl-rh``) and probably the ``syspaths`` variants (``rh-mariadb103-mariadb-config-syspaths``, ``rh-mariadb103-mariadb-syspaths``, and ``rh-mariadb103-mariadb-server-syspaths``) to provide the usual MySQL paths.
+On RHEL 7, subscribe to the ``rhel-server-rhscl-7-rpms`` repo and then install the ``rh-mariadb`` packages.

 Configure
 ---------